oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 # 2 Creation and Use of Information Models

-This section discusses the nature and benefits of IMs, the role of serialization, types of available modeling languages, and tools that can be used in information modeling.
+This section discusses the nature and benefits of IMs, the role of serialization, the application of information models, and desirable tool capabilities for information modeling.

 ## 2.1 Information Modeling
 Modeling in the conceptual \> logical \> physical sense is a top-down process starting with goals and ending